safe-graph/GNN-FakeNews/README.md

 Due to the Twitter policy, we could not release the crawled user historical tweets publicly.
 To get the corresponding Twitter user information, you can refer to news list under `\data` and map the news id to [FakeNewsNet](https://github.com/KaiDMML/FakeNewsNet).
-Then, you can get the twitter user id and their information accordint to instructions on FakeNewsNet.
+Then, you can get the Twitter user id and their information following instructions on FakeNewsNet.
-In our case, we use [Tweepy](https://www.tweepy.org/) and [Twitter Developer API](https://developer.twitter.com/en) to get the user information.
+In this project, we use [Tweepy](https://www.tweepy.org/) and [Twitter Developer API](https://developer.twitter.com/en) to get the user information.

 We incorporate four feature types in the dataset, the 768-dimensional `bert` and 300-dimensional `spacy` features are encoded using pretrained [BERT](https://github.com/hanxiao/bert-as-service) and [spaCy](https://spacy.io/models/en#en_core_web_lg) word2vec, respectively.